 Wireframe creation is a fun exercise.
-It allows you to experiment with the ideas and explore as you move forward.
-The main agenda of wireframing is to have a mock trial of the application's idea and share it across with the investors.
+It allows you to experiment with the ideas and explore them as you move forward.
+The main agenda of wireframing is to have a mock trial of the application’s idea and share it across with the investors.
 You can attract prospective investors and convince them of your project.

 Do not hesitate if you receive too many comments for improvement; it is pretty okay to rework the design and have multiple versions of it.
 The more is the number of comments, the more closely your wireframe is to the final product.

 The look and feel of the application are defined at this stage of prototyping.
 In a prototype, you include every interaction and visual element that the final product is expected to have.
 From the product’s skeleton, you move one step forward and create a body/blueprint of the product.

 You can develop low-fidelity and high-fidelity prototypes that depend entirely on your budget for app development.
 Low-fidelity prototypes are time-saving and less expensive as compared to high-fidelity prototypes.